WORKING REMOTELY WEBINAR SERIES

 Being together apart is about teams and shared stories.
 Some people will thrive, while others will fall silent.
 Practical tips and guidance for newly remote teams in building trust, membership and belonging, and caring for each other.

-GET245 Conversations for a Culture of Inclusion
+GET245 Conversations for a Culture of Belonging

 Instructors: Irma Alvarez, Gwynn Cadwallader

 Do you engage with your colleagues in a way that brings out their best?
 Does your team collaborate in a way that combines the unique talents and abilities of each member to achieve big goals?
-In this discussion-based course, you will discover specific inclusive behaviors and strategies proven to increase engagement, innovation, and productivity in the workplace.
+In this discussion-based course, you will discover specific behaviors and strategies proven to increase engagement, innovation, and productivity in the workplace.
 Participants will recognize unconscious behaviors that derail a team’s full potential and practice strategies to create a respectful culture that optimizes performance and produces great results.
 Embark on a shared journey with Gators Together!

 TRV020 Developing Your Emotional Intelligence for Workplace Effectiveness